esimov/openfaas-coherent-line-drawing/README.md

 ```bash
 $ faas-cli deploy -f stack.yml --gateway=http://<GATEWAY-IP>
 ```
-You can access the UI on the url provided to `--gateway`.
+You can access the UI on the url provided for `--gateway`.

 **Note:** in case of large images you need to increase `write_timeout` in stack.yml.